-I had previously stated on this webpage that Mr Stuart Frame of Staple Inn Chambers, in his capacity as head of Professional Standards of the Faculty of Party Wall Surveyors would have agreed with the disciplinary panel’s decision against me.
-Mr Stuart Frame informed me that he played no part in the Disciplinary Panel’s decision (yet he heads up the FPWS Professional Standards) ‘I can therefore neither agree nor disagree with the Disciplinary Panel’s decision against you, simply because I know absolutely nothing about the substance of the matter.’ he appears to have known enough as he further stated that my my reference was both ‘derogatory and false’.
+I had previously stated on this webpage that Mr Stuart Frame formerly of Staple Inn Chambers, in his capacity as head of Professional Standards of the Faculty of Party Wall Surveyors would have agreed with the disciplinary panel’s decision against me.
+Mr Stuart Frame informed me that he played no part in the Disciplinary Panel’s decision (yet he heads up the FPWS Professional Standards) ‘I can therefore neither agree nor disagree with the Disciplinary Panel’s decision against you, simply because I know absolutely nothing about the substance of the matter.’ he appears to have known enough as he further stated that my reference was both ‘derogatory and false’.
 I wonder what the response would have been had I praised the Disciplinary Panel?
 If he found my associating him with their decision derogatory and false I can only suggest that Mr Stuart Frame agrees with me, after all who would want o be associated with such a panel?

 I therefore apologise to Mr Frame for associating him with the Faculty of Party Wall Surveyors Disciplinary Panel’s decision.

 The FPWS have informed me that they will seek to enforce their sanctions against me, one of which was that I pay £800, I look forward to defending any enforcement action they may take.

 It appears that there is no one in charge of Professional Standards when a complaint is raised against me, the head of Professional Standards has completely disassociated himself from his Disciplinary Panel allowing them to make erroneous decisions on ‘what might have been’ and dishing out hefty sanctions for the privilege.